romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 `.update` takes an object with columns and values to update records.

-By default `.update` will return count of created records.
+By default `.update` will return a count of created records.

-Place `.select`, or `.selectAll`, or `.get` before `.update` to specify returning columns.
+Place `.select`, `.selectAll`, or `.get` before `.update` to specify returning columns.

-You need to provide `.where`, or `.findBy`, or `.find` conditions before calling `.update`.
+You need to provide `.where`, `.findBy`, or `.find` conditions before calling `.update`.
-To ensure that whole table won't be updated by accident, update without where conditions will result in TypeScript and runtime error.
+To ensure that the whole table won't be updated by accident, updating without where conditions will result in TypeScript and runtime errors.

-To update table without conditions put `true` in second argument:
+To update the table without conditions put `true` in the second argument:

 ```ts
 await Table.update({ name: 'new name' }, true)
 ```

-If `.select` and `.where` were specified before the update it will return array of updated records.
+If `.select` and `.where` were specified before the update it will return an array of updated records.

-If `.select` and `.take`, `.find` or similar were specified before the update it will return one updated records.
+If `.select` and `.take`, `.find`, or similar were specified before the update it will return one updated record.

 ```ts
 const updatedCount = await Table.where({ name: 'old name' }).update({ name: 'new name' })